Aurora-yzj/openwrt-selinux-policy/README.md

 root@OpenWrt:~# restorecon -v /root/helloworld
 ```
 Now it is time to test but before we do we will clear the kernel
-ring buffer so that we do not get confused by any "avc denials"
+ring buffer so that we do not get confused by any avc denials
-triggered by us copying the policy.31 and file_contexts files over,
+triggered by us copying the `policy.31` and `file_contexts` files over,
 because SELinux would not have permitted these operations if it were
 enforcing the policy.